oceanprotocol/ocean.py/READMEs/fixed-rate-exchange-flow.md

 # Quickstart: Fixed Rate Exchange Flow

-This quickstart describes fixed rate exchange flow.
+This quickstart describes fixed rate exchange flow created with OCEAN base token.
+The base token can be changed into something else, such as USDC, DAI etc., but it will require an extra fee.

 It focuses on Alice's experience as a publisher, and Bob's experience as a buyer & consumer.